Changissnz/nu_merchant_principal/README.md

-self-justifying greatly because it influences the course of justice, and is common misconceived as the craft of practice which can be innately provable in the same nature as mathematical claims, in turn part of the structure of defense against third-party questions dangerous to the organization the accounts correspond to, as well as accurate introspection, commonly referred to as "internal investigations" in settings of more than one individual.
+self-justifying greatly because it influences the course of justice, and is common misconceived as the craft of practice which can be innately provable in the same nature as mathematical claims, in turn, part of the structure of defense against third-party questions dangerous to the organization the accounts correspond to, as well as the organization's accurate introspection, commonly referred to as "internal investigations" in settings of more than one individual.